fiduswriter/simple-datatables/plugins/editable/README.md

 #### `editRow(row)`
 Edit a row.
 Just pass a reference to the row you want to edit.

-This method sets the roww in edit mode and shows the inputs for manually entering the content for each cell.
+This method sets the row in edit mode and shows the modal with inputs for manually entering the content for each cell.

 ```javascript
 // Grab the first row